pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice_v3/docs/JSDOC.md

 This edits the  default `submit` event on forms.
 It internally runs `form.checkValidity()` first and aborts in case of invalid form.

+The add on also include a fix for tom select js to support `readonly` attribute.

 > There is no markup necessary as this selects all `<form />`

 ## PcOverrideCustomTextareaEnter